br3ntor/circles/ROADMAP.md

   - [ ] Display the current level number.
   - [ ] Show the player's remaining lives.
 - [ ] **Level Transition Display**: Show the level number in the center of the screen during the transition animation.
+- [ ] **Configurable Color Schemes**: Implement a system for defining and switching between different color palettes for the game.

 ## Game Modes